 Overview of Citations:

-My background comprises youth studies, educational science and cultural anthropology.
-I joined the University of Sheffield as a Senior Lecturer in 2016 having held the following positions:
+My background comprises psychology, anthropology and education with recent publications on media and globalisation.
+I joined the University of Leeds as a Professor in 2018 having held the following positions:

 - Roehampton University London, Senior Lecturer (2014-1016)

 - Vrije Universiteit Amsterdam, Netherlands (assistant professor, 2012-2014)

 - University of Amsterdam, Netherlands (post-doc researcher, 2011-2012)

 - Humboldt University Berlin, Germany (post-doc researcher, 2007-2010)

 I have also held the following visiting positions:

 - Escuela Normal del Estado, San Luis Potosi, Mexico (visiting professor, 2014)

 - Pontíficia Universidade Católica de São Paulo, Brazil (visiting professor, regularly since 2010)

 - Moscow State University of Psychology and Education, Russia (visiting scholar, 2010-2012)